New Thoughts On Anxiety And How To Manage It

 I’m now observing myself when I’m anxious

-I have been on a new campaign to watch myself, feel my body, and listen to the conversation in my head when my anxiety hits me so I can manage it better and get out of it faster, so this week gave me a perfect opportunity to observe myself!
+I have been on a new campaign to watch myself, feel my body, and listen to the conversation in my head when my anxiety hits me so I can manage the anxiety better and get out of it faster, so this week gave me a perfect opportunity to observe myself!
 While doing this didn’t make my challenges go away or solve my anxiety issues, there was a shift in how my anxiety played out and how quickly I recovered.
-So here are some new thoughts on how to ride the anxiety wave and get safely to that sunny shore.
+So here are some new thoughts on how to ride the anxiety wave and get safely back to that sunny shore.

 1. What’s my mind saying?

-I’ve learned to really pay attention to what I’m saying to myself.
+I’ve learned to pay attention to what I’m saying to myself.
 My internal chatter can be extremely upsetting.
 I start to go over and over something and before you know it the worst-case scenario is about to happen and I’m going to die.
 Not really of course, but whatever began to upset me, has spiraled out of control.
 Rather than keep telling myself how bad it is, it’s important to try and stand back and listen to my negative self-talk.

 2. What’s my body saying?